This Roast Rack of Lamb is incredibly delicious and so festive.

 Perfect for a holiday gathering of friends and family.
 So impressive!

-When you bring this incredible roast to your holiday feast table, your family and friends will truly be awe-inspired by your creation.
+When you bring this incredible Roast Rack of Lamb to your holiday table, your family and friends will truly be awe-inspired by your creation.
 Yes!

 Rare to medium-rare is the way to go, and using an instant-read thermometer ensures a perfect rack of lamb.
 Your guests will be so impressed!!